Personalise

 UNSW Science is a world leader in developing advanced materials for sustainability – those that simply consume less energy – as well as improving manufacturing outcomes across a wide range of industries including transport, electronics, and energy generation.

 Our work doesn’t end with production, however.
-The UNSW SMaRT Centre is home to the science of microrecycling, a recycling initiative for saving our precious resources and solving the world’s biggest waste challenges.
+The UNSW SMaRT Centre, opens in a new window is home to the science of microrecycling, a recycling initiative for saving our precious resources and solving the world’s biggest waste challenges.
 Among our other pioneering areas are healthier, lead-free brasses, graphene production, and the technology behind alternative forms of therapeutic drug delivery.

 Research impacts